gurkeclub/wvr-examples/README.md

 wvr -c EXAMPLE_NAME/config.ron
 ```

-## Examples summary
+## Examples

 ### [bloom](bloom/)
-This project applies a fast bloom on a video specified in the [bloom configuration file](bloom/config.ron).
+This project applies a fast bloom on a video specified in the configuration file.

 ![Bloom example screenshot](bloom/screenshot.jpg)